Asset Manager Overview

 Having identified promising companies which possess one or more of these attributes, the team then analyses the firm's accounts to examine if its favourable competitive positioning has been converted into above average profit generation.
 Companies that have no history of financial productivity are not pursued.
 The team also tends to avoid companies with risks that are outside of the companies' control such as utilities and mining, or businesses which the managers struggle to fully understand such as banks and life assurance companies.
 The primary tool used to assess this is Canaccord Genuity's Quest database, which examines if a company's cash flow return exceeds its cost of invested capital - a prerequisite for investment.

-The team manage a number of UK funds with a shared investment philosophy.
-Portfolio construction for UK Growth is somewhat more index aware especially compared to their Special Situations fund, and so despite being able to be zero weighted in stocks that do not meet their investment criteria, they are limited to a 3% relative overweight position at the stock level.
-Overall the portfolio will be made up of between 40-60 larger companies, athough there can also be up to 10% in smaller companies.
+The team manages a number of UK funds with a shared investment philosophy.
+Portfolio construction for UK Growth is somewhat more index aware especially when in comparison to the Special Situations fund, and so despite being able to be zero weighted in stocks that do not meet the investment criteria, positioning here is limited to a 3% relative overweight position at the stock level.
+Overall, the portfolio will look to maintain an exposure in the region of 70% to FTSE 100 listed companies, and will limit exposure to FTSE Small Cap/Aim to 10% of the portfolio NAV.
 When considering smaller companies, the team is looking for situations where the firm's management retains a significant stake in the business.